Emmanuel Imorou: International career

-Imorou was born in France to Beninese parents, which grants him the right to play for the Benin national football team.
+Imorou was born in France to Beninese parents, which grants him the right to play for the Benin national team.
 He was called up the national side for the very first time 2010 to be a part of the squad which would play at the 2010 Africa Cup of Nations.

 He was called up by Michel Dussuyer, who gave him his debut as a player against Mozambique during the group stage phase, where he came on as a substitute for Félicien Singbo.
 His nation finished third in their group behind eventual winners Egypt and Nigeria.

 Since the Africa Cup of Nations, he has been called up on a regular basis to take part in qualification games and international friendlies.